tim-band/bletchley/doc/inference.md

 Representation
 --------------
 Messages are converted to Java objects before being processed by the inference engine.
-Some of those are understood by the inference engine, documented below.
-Actions is a base type for domain specific types.
-The inference engine doesn't process these items.
-The are conditionally passed on to the application, once processing is complete.
+Some of these objects are understood by the inference engine and are called items, documented below.
+Action is an item type the user can extend with domain specific types.
+The inference engine doesn't process data inside these items, except to generate digests.
+These are conditionally passed on to the application, once processing is complete.

-The itemns inference engine does understand form an abstract syntax tree.
+The items the inference engine does understand form an abstract syntax tree.

 Conditions
 ----------